wafarifki/LocSRV/README.md

-# LocSrv
+# LocSRV
-LocSrv is the perfect solution for web developers looking for a stable, comprehensive, and user-friendly local platform.
-With its advanced features, LocSrv ensures you have everything you need to develop web applications professionally.
+LocSRV is the perfect solution for web developers looking for a stable, comprehensive, and user-friendly local platform.
+With its advanced features, LocSRV ensures you have everything you need to develop web applications professionally.

 If you encounter an issue while running LocSRV on your device. please inform me via the issues tab <a href="https://github.com/wafarifki/LocSrv/issues/new/choose" target="_blank">https://github.com/wafarifki/LocSrv/issues/new/choose</a>